Curioordinates/curioordinates.github.io/README.md

 TODO

+barrows co-incidence with runes in scandinavia barrows co-incidence with stone-circles spain

 load eng wikipeida artile as link (see ghost Joe Bush) show metadata-description on settings page.

+number of ruined churches in norfolk ...

 add metadata-description to all